Miracles of the "Private" Sector

 Actually, the truth is that the "private sector" that the Republicans (in particular) so love to extol almost doesn't exist anymore.
 What we have instead is government-subsidized capitalism (a variant of what was once called National Socialism).
 It pervades the entire economy, from agriculture to manufacturing to construction to the huge contracting companies that have taken over government functions so extensively that the federal government can't operate without them.

-the Republicans still aren't satisfied and continue to bitch about government regulation and taxes.
+Even though the Bush regime has gutted the country's regulatory system and progressive tax structure, the Republicans still aren't satisfied and continue to bitch about government regulation and taxes.
 But the minute it hits the fan, Bear Stearns, Freddie, Fanny, and all the rest come blubbering to Uncle Sugar to bail them out.
 Maybe Lehmann Bros. will prove the exception--maybe--but I'll bet some kind of parachute appears to soften the fall.
 (By the way, have you checked out the value of your 401k in the last couple of days?
 Still want to privatize social security?)

 Alas, we've all sipped the Kool-Aid and there's no escaping it now.
 So I'll just enjoy our shiny new Safeway and hope Roadside really does replace the rotten tooth at O Street market and try not to think too much about how it all came about.
 Just please spare me the hypocritical right-wing cant about the wonders of the uninhibited free market place.